 On desktop, the date and event name will be overlayed onto the bottom of your photo - don’t put any text in that spot because it will be too hard to read.

-If you are organizing the event with other individuals whom you are Facebook friends with, you can add them as co-hosts, which may mean that their friends will be more likely to see the event.
-If you are organizing the event with other businesses/organizations, you can add them only if you are an admin on their Facebook page.
+If you are organizing the event with other individuals or businesses you can add them as co-hosts, which may mean that their friends and followers will be more likely to see the event.
 When you add a co-host, the event will show up on their page/timeline without them having to create anything.

 Don’t lock down the discussion